MikkoDT/MEXE_Electives_2_Finals_Project_Machine_Learning_2025/MEXE_E2_Finals/Jusay_Vinegas_Robot-Navigation-in-Dynamic-3D-Environments/README.md

   **Description:** The plot shows which features are most influential in making predictions in the model.

   **Insight:** The feature importance plot shows that collision avoidance rate and energy efficiency are the most influential features in the model’s predictions.
-Other factors, such as start/destination positions, obstacle properties, and computation time, have much smaller contributions, indicating they play a minor role in determining pathfinding success..
+Other factors, such as start/destination positions, obstacle properties, and computation time, have much smaller contributions, indicating they play a minor role in determining pathfinding success.

 <div/>